 - Short breath

 Thus, effects vary greatly in different individuals.
 In severe cases, lung transplants may need due to severe damage in the lungs of the diseased person.
+A new subvariant of omicron, XBB.1.16 is increasing nowadays rapidly since the end of January 2023.

 What can we do to treat post covid-19 effects?